Joiry/HSL_Carp/slurm.md

 ~~~

-## How to really use Slurm
+## Slurm Scripts!

-this whole --wrap="<command you want to run" may seem really awkward, and it is
+This whole --wrap="<command you want to run" may seem really awkward, and it is

 slurm is really intended for the user to submit a slurm script to run jobs

-copy over this slurm script from my scratch space
+Copy over this slurm script from my scratch space

 ~~~
 $ cp /pine/scr/t/r/tristand/slurm_gzip.sh .
 ~~~

-let's take a look at it
+Let's take a look at it

 ~~~
 $ less slurm_gzip.sh
 ~~~

-we can see options we've already used, plus some extra
+We can see options we've already used, plus some extra

-there are some defaults that Research Computing has set, so no all the options need be specified
+There are some defaults that Research Computing has set, so no all the options need be specified:
 https://help.unc.edu/help/getting-started-on-longleaf/

 https://help.unc.edu/help/longleaf-slurm-examples/

 ~~~
 $ sbatch slurm_gzip.sh Exp_011
 ~~~

-let's use a pointless time wasting job to see a few extra slurm commands
+Let's use a pointless time wasting job to see a few extra slurm commands

 ~~~
 $ cp /pine/scr/t/r/tristand/slurm_time_waster.sh .
 ~~~

-do an squeue -u <your_onyen> to see its job id if you had run it in a previous session
+Do an squeue -u <your_onyen> to see its job id if you had run it in a previous session

-substitute the job id for <jobid> below
+Substitute the job id for <jobid> below

 ~~~
 $ sacct -j <jobid> --format=User,JobID,MaxRSS,Start,End,Elapsed
 ~~~

-this gives us info on a running job, or past jobs
+This gives us info on a running job, or past jobs

-now let's kill this job
+Now let's kill this job

 ~~~
 $ scancel <jobid>
 ~~~

-we can look up its info still with the sacct command above
+We can look up its info still with the sacct command above